ApproxABFT: Approximate Algorithm-Based Fault Tolerance for Neural Network Processing: Introduction

-\item We propose an approximate ABFT (ApproxABFT) to relax the error correction and error recovery in classical ABFT such that expensive error recovery can be reduced and some of the uncorrectable computing errors can be approximated with less accuracy penalty.
+\begin{itemize} \item We propose an approximate ABFT (ApproxABFT) , designed to relax the stringent constraints on error detection and recovery inherent in previous accurate ABFT.
+This approach effectively mitigates costly error recovery processes while enhancing the probability of error recovery in multi-fault scenarios.